-- Diagnosis of brain disorders that cause cognitive impairment requires more in-depth cognitive and medical examinations. - Consider the following labs: CBC, CMP, TSH, liver and kidney function, and vitamins B12.
-If high clinical suspicion, consider adding RPR, syphilis serological test and HIV. - Be mindful of issues that may confound cognitive assessment such as hearing or vision loss, infection, sleep apnea. medication side effects, metabolic derangements, delirium, or depression to determine the most appropriate interventions.
+- Diagnosis of brain disorders that cause cognitive impairment requires more in-depth cognitive and medical examinations. - Consider the following labs: CBC, CMP, TSH, and vitamin B12.
+If high suspicion, add syphilis and HIV testing. - Be mindful of issues that may confound cognitive assessment such as hearing or vision loss, infection, sleep apnea, medication side effects, metabolic derangements, delirium, or depression to determine the most appropriate interventions.